SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

 The framework code is contained in <u>modelling_regression.py</u> allows to systematically compare the performance of regression models.

 The main function is tune_regression_model_hyperparameters which is designed to tune the regression model hyperparameters by using sklearn GridSearchCV with K-fold Cross-Validation.
-As expected, this approach is rather time-intensive and might not be feasible for the training of large models.
+As expected, this approach is computationally expensive and might the right solution for training of large models.
+As an advantage, it makes the best use of data as it does not require a "validation" set for the hyperparameters.

 It takes the following paremeters:
 - The model class